-In order to investigate any morphological changes in the Pt NPs with increasing hydrogen coverage, EXAFS analysis was performed to extract coordination number (1st nearest neighbor CN, NN1) and bond length (R) information as a function of the hydrogen pressure.
-All EXAFS data from the reduced Pt NPs were fitted with two components corresponding to Pt-Pt (2.76 Å) and a long Pt-O (~2.5 Å) bond.^[4d, 16] The Pt-O component has a longer bond length than that of Pt oxide species or chemisorbed oxygen on Pt (~2.0 Å), and is assigned to the NP/support interface.^[4d, 16] The magnitude of the Fourier transform EXAFS data acquired in hydrogen at 25°C from 1 bar to 21 bar are shown in Figure 3 together with an example fit as inset.
-The rest of the 1st nearest neighbor fits are shown in Suppl.
-Figs. S3-S7.
-Table 1 shows EXAFS results for the Pt-Pt and Pt-O first shell fits.
-Figure 4 displays (a) Pt-Pt 1st nearest neighbor CNs (NN1) and (b) Pt-Pt bond distances for our Pt NPs under increasing H2 pressure extracted from the analysis of EXAFS data.
-Included in (a) are also NN1 data for Pt13 clusters from Mager-Maury et al.^[6c] as a function of the H/Pt ratio.
+To investigate any morphological changes in the Pt NPs with increasing hydrogen coverage, EXAFS analysis was performed to extract 1st nearest-neighbor (NN) coordination number and bond length (R) information as a function of the hydrogen pressure.
+All EXAFS data from the reduced Pt NPs were fitted with two components corresponding to Pt-Pt (2.76 Å) and a long Pt-O (\approx 2.5 Å) bond.^[4d, 15] The Pt-O component exhibits a longer bond length than that of the Pt oxide species or chemisorbed oxygen on Pt (\approx 2.0 Å), and is assigned to the NP/support interface.^[4d, 15] The magnitude of the Fourier transform EXAFS data acquired in hydrogen at 25 °C from 1 bar to 21 bar is shown in Figures 3 together with an example fit as inset.
+The remainder of the 1st NN fits are shown in Figures S3-S7.
+In Table 1 EXAFS results are given for the Pt-Pt and Pt-O first-shell fits.
+In Figure 4, the Pt-Pt 1st NN coordination num-